23f2005381/tds-project-final-test-v2/README.md

 ## Overview

-The Counter App is a simple web application that allows users to increment and decrement a counter value.
-Built using Bootstrap 5 for styling, this app provides a clean and responsive user interface.
+This is a simple Counter App built with HTML, CSS, and JavaScript, styled using Bootstrap 5.
+The app allows users to increment, decrement, and reset a counter value.
+It also includes loading and error handling states for a better user experience.

 ## Features

-- **Increment Button**: Increases the counter value by one.
+- **Increment Button**: Increases the counter value by 1 each time it is clicked.
-- **Decrement Button**: Decreases the counter value by one.
+- **Decrement Button**: Decreases the counter value by 1 each time it is clicked.
+- **Reset Button**: Resets the counter value to 0.
-- **Loading State**: Displays a loading message when the page is first loaded.
+- **Loading State**: Displays a loading message when the page is initially loaded.
-- **Error Handling**: Displays an error message if any unexpected behavior occurs.
+- **Error Handling**: Displays an error message if an exception occurs during counter manipulation.

 ## Setup

-No installation is required for this app.
-Simply open the `index.html` file in any modern web browser with internet access to load Bootstrap 5 from the CDN.
+1. Ensure you have an internet connection to load Bootstrap from the CDN.
+2. Open `index.html` in a web browser to view and interact with the counter app.

 ## Usage

-1. Open `index.html` in your browser.
-2. Once the page has loaded, the counter will initialize at `0`.
-3. Click the **Increment** button to increase the counter.
+- Click the **Increment** button to increase the counter.
-4. Click the **Decrement** button to decrease the counter.
+- Click the **Decrement** button to decrease the counter.
+- Click the **Reset** button to reset the counter to 0.

 ## Technologies Used

-- **HTML5**: For structuring the webpage.
+- **HTML5**: For structuring the web page.
-- **CSS (inline)**: For styling the counter UI.
+- **CSS3**: For styling the web page.
-- **JavaScript**: To handle the functionality of the counter.
+- **JavaScript**: For handling the counter logic.
-- **Bootstrap 5**: For responsive design and UI components.
+- **Bootstrap 5**: For responsive design and styling.

-## Notes

-- Ensure your browser has JavaScript enabled to use this app.
-- The app will simulate a brief loading state upon initial load.

 ## License

-This project is open-source and available for modification and distribution under the MIT License.
+This project is open source and available under the MIT License.
+Feel free to use and modify it as you like.